HDFGroup/vol-log-based/README.md

 ### Compile user programs that use this VOL plugin
 * Enable log-based VOL programmatically
   * Include header file.
-    + Add the following line to your C/C++ source codes.
+    + Add the following line to include the log-based VOL header file in your C/C++ source codes.
       ```
       #include <H5VL_log.h>
       ```